 If you are in a relationship and you are feeling the strain, I can help you understand yourself and your partner better - and explore how the different ways in which you may be coping with what you are facing is affecting you both.

-Miscarriage and ectopic pregnancy or multiple miscarriages
+Miscarriage and ectopic pregnancy or recurrent pregnancy loss

 I also support women and their partners who have had a miscarriage or who are suffering multiple miscarriages.
 People’s feelings vary after a miscarriage or an ectopic pregnancy, so what the loss of your baby means to you will be very personal to you.
 It can be extremely sad and can also be traumatic and frightening, and for some the grief is very hard to bear.
 So I offer you the opportunity to talk freely and openly about the loss of your longed-for baby or babies, and to mourn that loss in your own way.